 Not knowing how many were now already in the room and not wishing to dwell on how many more might arrive, I decided the best way to prevent these man-eating jungle beasts from killing me in my sleep would be to mummify myself with the bed sheets and pretend none of this was happening.
 I wrapped myself up like a Quality Street – screw oxygen.

 I felt like I was dying in there; it was 30°C and I could practically smell my brain boiling in its juices.
 I’d have done anything for a glass of water – as long as it didn’t involve unravelling myself from those sheets.
-For all I knew, they could have pierced through the cotton like a hole punch anyway – I’d envisioned fangs like walrus tusks – but it was the best I could do.
+For all I knew, they could have pierced through the cotton like a hole puncher anyway – I’d envisioned fangs like walrus tusks – but it was the best I could do.
 By now it was pitch black outside and who knew how many of them might be lying in wait to ambush me as soon as I opened the front door.
-Insomnia and dehydration seemed like a far safer bet.
+Dehydration seemed like a far safer bet.

 It was a long night.